 more about Alec

-With experience working in the NSW mental health sector as a client group facilitator and communications assistant, accumulating more than 20 credits over two years on independent short films and theatre productions across Sydney, Alec is excited to bring his passion for all things media to support APMHA HealthCare’s online and social media presence.
+With experience working in the NSW mental health sector as a client group facilitator and communications assistant, accumulating over 24 credits on independent short films and theatre productions across Sydney, Alec is excited to bring his passion for all things media to support APMHA HealthCare’s online and social media presence.